scikit-quant/scikit-quant/doc/source/starting.rst

 The objective function is considered expensive to calculate (running a circuit many times on the QPU).
-It is therefore better to consider a *budget* (number of allowed evaluations), rather than rely on convergence criteria, especially since tight tolerances can not be met in the case of large noise.
+It is therefore important to consider a *budget* (number of allowed evaluations), rather than to rely solely on convergence criteria, especially since tight tolerances can not alway be met in the case of large noise.
-The budget is an upper limit.
-If convergence happens earlier, the minimizer will stop.
+The budget is always an upper limit: if convergence happens earlier, the minimizer will stop.

 .. code-block:: python